 To finance our fleet, we have incurred secured debt under loan agreements for our vessels.
 We also currently expect to incur additional secured debt to finance the acquisition of additional vessels we may decide to acquire in the future.
 We must dedicate a portion of our cash flow from operations to pay the principal and interest on our debt.
 These payments limit funds otherwise available for working capital expenditures and other purposes.
-As of December 31, 2012, we had total bank debt of approximately \$61.58 million.
-As of March 31, 2013, we had repaid \$2.12 million of our total bank debt leaving us with total bank debt of \$59.46 million.
-Our debt repayment schedule as of December 31, 2012 requires us to repay \$28.80 million of debt during the next two years.
+As of December 31, 2013, we had total bank debt of approximately \$45.64 million.
+As of March 31, 2014, we had repaid \$1.19 million of our total bank debt leaving us with total bank debt of \$44.45 million.
+Our indebtedness was increased by an additional \$8 million due to a new loan we took on February 2, 2014.
+Our debt repayment schedule as of December 31, 2013 plus required repayments for the new loan we took in February of 2014 requires us to repay \$32.10 million of debt during the next two years.
 If we are unable to service our debt, it could have a material adverse effect on our financial condition, results of operations and cash flows.